Dynatrace/dynatrace-automation-tools/README.md

 ### Executable app

-Download the CLI executable from this repo.
+Download the CLI executable from the Github repo

 For Linux users execute the following: